 - Planting a cactus belt around your feeder.

 - Fit the cat with a collar with bells.

 - Creating a fence around the feeder.
-Proponents suggest making a belt of cut plastic jugs at the upper third filled with water to prevent cats from approaching the feeder.
+Proponents suggest making a belt of cut plastic jugs in the upper third filled with water to prevent cats from approaching the feeder.

 These solutions may work to some extent to prevent cats from catching birds at the feeder.
 But when you attract birds to your yard, they normally hang out in trees, bushes, and on the ground when they are not eating at the feeder.
-Cats are a “sit-and-wait” predator that can remain motionless for long periods of time and surprise birds spending time in your backyard.
+Cats are “sit-and-wait” predators that can remain motionless for long periods and surprise birds spending time in your backyard.
 Attracting birds to your yard will increase the probability of fatal encounters between birds and cats.

-If you are going to implement a backyard bird feeding plan, it is crucial to keep your cat indoors or let it out under your supervision for a period of time.
+If you are going to implement a backyard bird feeding plan, it is crucial to keep your cat indoors or let it out under your supervision for some time.

 Storing Bird Food